-What are Dynamic Forms?
+What are Salesforce Dynamic Forms?

 The premise of Dynamic Forms is to create user centric, intuitive page layouts that display the right information at the right time.
 Over time, the page layout, or “Details” section in Lightning pages, can become congested with fields.
 These fields may well be necessary but not all the time or to all users.
-The closest resolution we’ve had is to create multiple page layouts and different profiles, which is labour and config intensive.
+The closest resolution we’ve had is to create multiple page layouts and different profiles, which is labor and config intensive.

-Well no more.
+Well, no more.
 With Dynamic Forms you’ll be able to:

-- Use visibility rules to make fields and components appear and disappear based on criteria you choose
+- Use visibility rules to make fields and components appear and disappear based on criteria you choose.

-- Do away with multiple page layouts
+- Do away with multiple page layouts.

-- Improve page load times
+- Improve page load times.

-When and how can I get Dynamic Forms?
+When Can I Get Salesforce Dynamic Forms?

-1. Create or migrate a page
+1. Create or Migrate a Page

-You can also create a brand new page by going to your custom object, selecting “Lightning Record Pages”, then choosing “New”.
+You can also create a brand-new page by going to your custom object, selecting “Lightning Record Pages”, then choosing “New”.